Posted in

 Churches and Faith-based Organizations offering Emergenchy Hotel Vouchers in Wisconsin

-Here you will find several church-affiliated religious and charitable organizations that offer or help manage hotel/motel vouchers for homeless individuals or families in Wisconsin.
+Here you will find several churchs and faith based charitable organizations that offer or help manage hotel/motel vouchers for homeless individuals or families in Wisconsin.
 Since availability and criteria vary by location and funding, always call first and clearly explain your needs.

 1. Society of St. Vincent de Paul

-The Society of St. Vincent de Paul (often through local parish conferences) is known for providing emergency assistance, including hotel/motel vouchers in crisis situations.
+The Society of St. Vincent de Paul (often through local parish conferences) is known for providing emergency assistance, including hotel or motel vouchers in crisis situations.

-In Wisconsin, voucher housing programs often include religious groups, such as St. Vincent de Paul, as funders/hosts of motel vouchers when shelters are unavailable.
+In Wisconsin, some housing voucher programs receive support from religious groups like St. Vincent de Paul.
+They often pay for motel vouchers when regular shelters are full or unavailable.

-Find the contact information for the Society of St. Vincent de Paul at your parish (usually through the Catholic diocese website) and inquire about their “emergency housing” or “voucher” fund.
+Contact your local center of the Society of St. Vincent de Paul at your parish (usually through the Catholic diocese website) and ask about their “emergency housing” or “voucher” programs.

 2. The Salvation Army (Wisconsin locations)

-In Sheboygan County, the After Hours program indicates that authorized agencies include the Salvation Army, which issues vouchers for one night in a hotel or motel when shelters are unavailable.
+In Sheboygan County, the Salvation Army’s After Hours program can provide a voucher for one night in a hotel or motel if there are no available shelter rooms.

-Contact the nearest Salvation Army branch, ask about their emergency shelter voucher program, and indicate that you are homeless or at risk of homelessness and need temporary motel accommodations.
+For assistance, contact your nearest Salvation Army office and ask about their emergency shelter voucher program.
+Inform them that you are homeless or at risk of homelessness and need temporary accommodation in a motel.

 3. Lutheran Social Services and Local Lutheran Churches

-While specific voucher programs aren’t always publicly advertised, local Lutheran churches may have funds to provide motel stays when shelters are unavailable.
+These voucher programs aren’t always advertised, but local Lutheran churches may have funds set aside to help people stay in motels when shelters are full.

 Hotel Voucher Programs in Major Wisconsin Cities